 We also plan to start working on employment and workforce issues in the neighborhood.
 Our agenda for next year includes developing a jobs board for our website and building relationships between local employers and community development/workforce development organizations in the area.
 We want to help match local people to local jobs and help support organizations understand what skills and certifications are necessary to so the people they work with are ready to fill positions in the industry.

 5 Who are some of the GatewayJFK Business Improvement District partners working towards its success?

-We have a really great board of directors that includes business owners, property owners, local elected officials, and residents and homeowners who live in our community.
-It’s a big strength to have leaders from all of those diverse backgrounds and perspectives steering our agenda.
-They don’t always see eye to eye on every issue, but when they agree on something, they come together as a coalition and it’s very powerful.
-The residents who are civically active give us a lot of access to decision makers who sit at the political table, and the businesses who employ a large number of people give us a lot of clout.
-When they both want the same things to happen and are working together people in power are eager to help us solve those problems.
+Scott Grimm-Lyon: We have a really great board of directors that includes business owners, property owners, local elected officials, and residents and homeowners who live in our community.
+It’s a big strength to have leaders from all those diverse backgrounds and perspectives steering our agenda.
+They don’t always see eye to eye on every issue, but when they agree on something, they come together as a coalition, and it’s very powerful.
+The civically active residents give us a lot of access to decision-makers who sit at the political table, and the businesses that employ a large number of people give us a lot of clout.
+When they both want the same things to happen and work together, people in power are eager to help us solve those problems.